derekburgess/jaws/benchmarks/README.md

 configuration, complete rankings, deterministic evaluation, environment, logs, and integrity information needed to compare detector behavior across revisions.

+The committed `baseline-0/` directory is the **canonical Benchmark 0 bundle**.
+It is the observational freeze of detector revision `0b68a8c1ed615c96355989702126de623c78a714`, collected by committed collector revision `7cc27297a68512fcae825a1182ca06dd2ff0d892` from a clean working tree.

 The committed `examples/baseline-0/` directory is a **noncanonical contract fixture**.
 It proves that the format can represent every current synthetic scenario, both ranking surfaces, known detector-quality failures, and unavailable PCAP data.
 It must not be